Mapping & Research

 LSE Ideas Ratiu Forum Blog featured a collection of the Mapping Civic Education in Europe expert opinions, on a national level.

 The project is supported by the German Federal Agency for Civic Education (Bundeszentrale für politische Bildung/bpb).

-Our local partners in each of the mapped countries have a key role in the process.
-They not only support us to identify civic education actors in each of the 21 countries, but also offer invaluable insights into the local ecosystems of civic education.
-Currently the mapping is underway in 5 pilot countries and will be followed by another 16 in 2022.
+Our local partners in each of the mapped countries play a vital role in the process.
+They not only help us identify civic education actors but also provide valuable insights into the local ecosystems of civic education.

 IREX Albania is the official branch of IREX, a global development and education organization.
 IREX invests in youth and communities by promoting quality education, professional development, civic engagement, and job skills.
 In Albania, IREX is focusing on media literacy projects for young and adult audiences, throughout the country.
 Their programs aim at building resilience to misinformation and propaganda among consumers of news and aim to amplify diverse youth citizen journalists and facilitate civic participation by engaging youth on issues of interest.